shipshapecode/website-nuxt/blog/posts/an-emberjs-developers-guide-to-nuxtjs.md

 Code Splitting, Tree Shaking and PurgeCSS all work out of the box with Nuxt, and the only additional thing to install is the [nuxt-purgecss](https://github.com/Developmint/nuxt-purgecss) module.

+# Summary

+There is no right or wrong framework to use, only what you decide works best for your project.
+However, it is nice to see how much things are beginning to overlap in modern frameworks, and how copying and pasting code between them is becoming more and more viable.
+This really solidifies my belief that both Ember and Nuxt are on the right track, and I am excited to see where each of them goes in the coming years!